 We can turn our relaxation system on through awareness and practice.
 Relaxation is a skill that can be learnt stage by stage.
 A bit like if you want to be able to do a handstand, you have to practice, if you want to relax you have to practice.
 There are some special yoga techniques that teach a sequential and logical path to relaxation that has three interrelated parts; Body awareness, Breath awareness and Breath balancing.

-To find out more and to feel some deep relaxation for yourself download and listen to The Pukka Relaxation Experience (find it on the right to this article) as told by Sebastian Pole, our master herbsmith and yoga therapist.
+To find out more and to feel some deep relaxation for yourself download and listen to The Pukka Relaxation Experience as told by Sebastian Pole, our master herbsmith and yoga therapist.
 Pure Bliss!

 And of course we have our very own relaxing herbal tea, which has the tranquility of chamomile flower and the peaceful bliss of oat flower, fennel seed and marshmallow root.
 Unwinding has never tasted so heavenly.